SachaCR/storevent/packages/storevent-memory/README.md

 In memory implementation of `@storevent/storevent` interfaces

-It provides an event store, a snapshot store and hybrid store implementation.
+It provides an event store, and advanced event store implementation.

 Documentation in progress...